🏠 Awaab's Law 2026:See the compliance equipment guide →

 The principle behind every ILT is simple: ultraviolet light in the 365–368nm wavelength range is irresistible to houseflies, fruit flies, drain flies, and most other flying insects commonly found in UK commercial premises.
 The UV tubes draw insects towards the unit, where they are either killed on a high-voltage electrified grid (electric grid units) or captured intact on a replaceable adhesive board (glue board units).
 Both approaches are effective, but they serve different purposes — a distinction we cover in detail in the Electric Grid vs Glue Board section below.

-To compile this guide, we reviewed the most popular professional-grade ILTs available on Amazon UK, focusing on units that are genuinely suitable for commercial kitchens, warehouses, offices, retail premises, and food production facilities.
-We assessed each product on UV output, build quality, coverage area, ease of maintenance, and value for facilities managers operating on a budget.
+We selected these professional-grade ILTs on published specifications and manufacturer information, focusing on units that are genuinely suitable for commercial kitchens, warehouses, offices, retail premises, and food production facilities.
+Each product is described by its UV output, build quality, coverage area, ease of maintenance, and value for facilities managers operating on a budget.
 For a broader overview of commercial pest management, see our companion guide: Commercial Pest Control.

 💡